 Deborah A. McCarthy

-Before joining the private sector, Ms. McCarthy was a member of the U.S. Foreign Service.
-From 2013 to 2016, she was the U.S. Ambassador to Lithuania.
-Previously, she was the Principal Deputy Assistant Secretary of State for Economic and Business Affairs.
-Ms. McCarthy also served as Deputy Ambassador at the U.S. Embassy in Greece and the U.S. Embassy in Nicaragua.
-In Washington, she served as Deputy Assistant Secretary for Narcotics and Law Enforcement, Senior Advisor for Counter Terrorism and Special Coordinator for Venezuela.
-Other posting include: Consul General in Montreal, Economic Counselor U.S. Embassy Paris, Financial Economist U.S. Embassy Rome and assignments in the Dominican Republic and Haiti.
+Most recently, Ms. McCarthy was a visiting Fellow at the Finnish Institute of International Affairs.
+Previously, she was the U.S. Ambassador to Lithuania (2013-2016).
+She also served as the Deputy Ambassador at the U.S. Embassy in Greece and the U.S. Embassy in Nicaragua.
+In Washington, she was the Principal Deputy Assistant Secretary of State for Economic and Business Affairs, Deputy Assistant Secretary for Narcotics and Law Enforcement, Senior Advisor for Counter Terrorism and Special Coordinator for Venezuela.
+Other diplomatic postings include: Consul General Montreal, Economic Counselor U.S. Embassy Paris, Financial Economist U.S. Embassy Rome and assignments in the Dominican Republic and Haiti.

 Ms. McCarthy received a B.A. in Economics from the University of Virginia and a joint Masters in Economics and Foreign Service from Georgetown University.
-She is active on social media on U.S. foreign policy (Twitter: @Amb_DMcCarthy) and is an experienced public speaker.
-She is a member of the Atlantic Council, the American Academy of Diplomacy, the Washington Institute of Foreign Affairs, the International Women’s Forum and the Women’s Foreign Policy Group.
-She also serves on the Advisory Board of Georgetown University’s School of Foreign Service and on the Policy Council of the Una Chapman Cox Foundation.
+She is active on social media on U.S. foreign policy (Twitter: @Amb_DMcCarthy) and is a regular public speaker.
+She is a member of the Atlantic Council and American College of National Security Leaders.
+She serves on the Board of the Academy of Diplomacy , the Command and General Staff College Foundation as well as on the Advisory Council for the Master’s program in Foreign Service at Georgetown University.